mealingr/genius/readme.md

 To place a piece, left click on the grid where you want the piece to be placed.
 If the placement is valid, then the piece will be put there.

+To pickup a piece, first select the piece type (using numbers `1-9` or `0` for a peg) and then click on an existing piece of that type.

+To clear the screen, press `Space`.

+To clear the screen except for pegs, press `Shift + Space`

 ## Automatically Solving ##

 At any point you can press `Enter` to have the computer automatically try to place the remaining pieces